thoregraepel/thoregraepel.github.io/_pages/cv.md

 Work experience
 ------
+* Coolblue: Data Science Intern (2022-present)
+  * Collaborate with the forecasting data team to forecast potential sales in different product groups.

-* Finaps: Process Engineer (2019-present)
+* Finaps: Process Engineer (2019-2022)
   * Actively contribute to Finaps' goal of creating insight, impact and trust for our clients.
   * Mainly active in the fields of information security and quality management.

 * Accenture: Associate (2018-2019)
   * Started as an undergraduate intern.
 Research topic: scoped on data security tooling and best practices to ensure GDPR-compliance in the data security segment.